 This recipe of Chinese Ravioli is included in my book, but a little freebie is nice to give away from time to time, isn’t it?!
 Besides, it has been so far one of my hardest World Food Challenge, so I’m glad I can talk about it here!
 What’s not included in my book though, and that I’m pleased to offer you now, is the how-to for making the wonton dough by yourself.
 Tell me what you think, but personnally I find it essential to master the art of homemade-wonton-making, because it’s always late at night or on a rainy afternoon that I suddenly feel the urge of making Chinese Raviolis, and of course I don’t stock up wonton dough in my pantry…

-Usually I combine vegetables and veal for the stuffing, but more and more readers are vegetarian nowadays, so I thought it would be nice to present here a vegetarian version of this popular dumpling from China for a change.
+Usually I combine vegetables and veal / minced beef for the stuffing, but more and more readers are vegetarian nowadays, so I thought it would be nice to present here a vegetarian version of this popular dumpling from China for a change.
 And then, I’ll give you my version of my meet and veggies dumplings, inspired from my friend Pingping.
 They are the ones on this picture right here.

 Before we get started, please feel free to check out about my book here.
 It’s called Cookbook #1: A French Girl’s Cooking Adventures in Her Kitchen and it’s available worldwide.
 I would be soooooo honored that some more of my fellow readers purchase it :)

-Here was my very first successful Jiaozi (Chinese ravioli).
+Here was my very first historical successful Jiaozi (Chinese ravioli).
 Isn’t it beautiful?!
 I felt so proud!

-Now about the dough… For about 60 to 65 raviolis, you will need 400 grams of all purpose flour, 16 cl of water, 1 tsp of salt, and a bit more flour for rolling the dough.
+Now about the dough… For about 60 to 65 dumplings, you will need 1 kilo of all purpose flour, 500 ml of water, 1 tsp of salt, and a bit more flour for rolling the dough.
 All ingredients must be thoroughly combined and mixed during 10 minutes, and reserved for 2 hours in the fridge.
 Divide the dough in 4 balls, and while you deal with one after another, leave the other ones at rest under a humid towel.
 Flour your table, and start spreading a ball over, keeping a thickness of less than 1 mm if you can.
-Cut squares (or disks) the size you need for a regular Jiaozi, which is about 7 to 8 cm.
+Cut disks the size you need for a regular Jiaozi, which is about 7 to 8 cm.
 Some people like to keep the dough slightly thicker in the middle, to support the weight of stuffing better.
 Repeat the same with the other 3 balls of dough.
 You can choose to boil the dumplings (like on the photos just below) or start frying them on one side only for a more steady feel, and finish with a half boil-steam process.